 - Optionally click the Reverse directions button to reorder the origin and destination.

-- Optionally add more destinations by clicking Add.
+- Optionally, to add more destinations, click Add.
 Each destination can also be dragged onto the map.
 Note that the Reverse directions button does not appear when there are more than two destinations.

 - Optionally click the barriers icon and start to draw lines or polygons on the map to create barriers.

 - Select a travel mode from the drop-down list if applicable.
 The default mode is Driving Time.